 Players Who Have Died This Day

-There are four Yankee December 3 birthdays, and while none of them are superstars or household names, each made a valuable contribution.
+There are five Yankee December 3 birthdays, and while none of them are superstars or household names, each has made a valuable contribution.
 Lefty first baseman Joe Collins (1922) is that rare bird who played his 10 full years with one team, in this case the Bombers, appearing in 908 games for the club from 1948 through 1957.
 He chipped in with 86 taters and 329 rbi’s.

 Righty Butch Wensloff (1915) pitched for the Yanks in 1943 and 1947 to a 16-12 record with one save, and played just one more big-league season, with Cleveland in 1948.
 The Yanks had sold his contract to the Indians in April 1948.